oseamiya/AdmobExtension/README.md

 ---

 Remember this extension will not work on Kodular, Niotron or any other platform except for AppInventor-2.
-If you faced any problems in the extension or you wanted to suggest me anything then you can DM me from <a href="https://community.appinventor.mit.edu/u/oseamiya"> here.
+If you faced any problems in the extension or you wanted to suggest me anything then you can DM me from <a href="https://community.appinventor.mit.edu/u/oseamiya"> here</a>.
 Your suggestions are always welcomed and it will help me to make these extensions better.